 Make sure the search engine visibility option is unchecked.

 Improve Your Site Speed

 Speed matters when you are on the internet.
-A site with low loading speed means higher bounce rate, lower conversions, and low search rankings.
-When your website loads too slow, the audience loses patience and leave your website to find a better performing website that is just a click away.
+A site with a low loading speed means a higher bounce rate, lower conversions, and low search rankings.
+When your website loads too slowly, the audience loses patience and leaves your website to find a better-performing website that is just a click away.